niloydebbarma-code/allycat-rag-graprag/README.md

 ## Step-3: Crawl a website

-This step will crawl a site and download HTML files in `input` directory
+This step will crawl a site and download the HTML files into the `input` directory

 [1_crawl_site.ipynb](1_crawl_site.ipynb)